rizzolab/mol2db/README.md

 ## requirements
+Pyinstaller is necessary to install if you want a binary, but you can call the main function from the build by using python3.
-Cython is an optional to install, but it is recommended because cython is used to make a binary.
-Pandas, psycopg (not psycopg2), and psql are required to install this build.
+Pandas, psycopg (not psycopg2), and psql are required to install this build

 Cython is a python to C compiler.
 Cython, in this case, makes a binary to combine all python scripts created for this project.
 To install:
 ```
-pip install Cython
+pip install pyinstaller
 ```

 Pandas is a data manipulation tool.